 - 32. The petitioner's physician ordered an OT service frequency greater than that approved by eQHealth Solutions.
 Rule 59G-1.010(166) (c), however, specifically states a prescription does not automatically mean the requirements of medical necessity have been satisfied. - 33.
-The respondent's expert witness, Dr. Mittal, stated he believed that only 2 hours weekly of occupational therapy service was medically necessary for the petitioner at this time due to the improvements achieved during the course of his therapy. - 34.
-The petitioner's mother stated she believed her son has made only small improvements and he remains below his age level in his skills.
-She believes a reduction in service will jeopardize the progress he has made so far in his therapy.

-35. After considering all the documentary evidence and witness testimony presented, the undersigned concludes the respondent has not met its burden of proof in demonstrating that it was correct in partially denying the requested occupational therapy services for the certification period at issue.
-Although the evidence presented shows the petitioner has made some improvements in his therapy, it also shows he remains below age-level in areas such as motor coordination and visual motor integration.
+The respondent's expert witness, Dr. Mittal, stated he believed that only 2 hours weekly of occupational therapy service was medically necessary for the petitioner at this time because he has not made much improvement during the prior years of therapy. - 34.
+The petitioner's father stated his son has met some of his therapy goals and a reduction in service would limit his progress. - 35.
+After considering all the documentary evidence and witness testimony presented, the undersigned concludes the respondent has not met its burden of proof in demonstrating that it was correct in partially denying the requested occupational therapy services for the certification period at issue.
+The evidence presented shows the petitioner has made some improvements in his therapy and has met 7 of 13 short term therapy goals, is emerging in 3 other goals (more than 50% mastery), and he has not met 3 other goals.
 Therefore, the service should not be reduced at the present time.